 You may be able to mitigate medical bill nightmares by reviewing billing statements closely for double charges, evaluating all the insurance, Medicaid and charity options available, and using your own low-interest credit card to pay for medical bills instead of opening a new account through the hospital (which typically carries high interest rates).

 And to maintain good credit in general, it’s important to make your bill payments on time, keep your credit card debt to a minimum and check your credit regularly.
-You can view two of your credit scores for free, updated monthly, on Credit.com, and get your free annual credit reports through AnnualCreditReport.com.
+You can view two of your credit scores for free, updated every 14 days, on Credit.com, and get your free annual credit reports through AnnualCreditReport.com.

 If your credit is looking lackluster, you can generally improve your scores by disputing credit report errors (you can go here to learn how), paying down high credit card balances and limiting new credit inquiries while your score rebounds.